SlipAlert - helping to reduce slip accidents

 The slider on the machine is designed to replicate the heel of the pedestrian.
 If you are investigating an accident, it is helpful to use a material that is similar to the heel on the shoe worn by the pedestrian who slipped.
 In simply monitoring a floor or testing it to see how it is likely to behave in use there are two schools of thought.

-One school suggests using a standardised rubber such as Four S. This means that your results can be compared directly with someone else’s.
+One school of thought suggests using a standardised rubber such as Four S. This means that your results can be compared directly with someone else’s.
 Whilst this can be very useful in terms of standardisation, there are three problems with Four S. The first is that it does not wear well and needs to be reprepared and replaced quite frequently.
 The second is that in the wet it does need to be very carefully prepared to ensure it is quite smooth, otherwise one gets an occasional significantly different reading.
 The third is that it represents a relatively good heel in terms of its performance.
 This means that one cannot tell whether the floor will be satisfactory against the whole range of heel materials that are considered to be acceptable in respect of their frictional qualities.
 Ideally, the standard heel should be at the lower end of the range rather than towards the top end; as yet no one has put forward such a ‘standard’ slider material.

 The second school of thought is to test the floor using a range of heel materials.
 This can be quite illuminating, but because there are only two rubbers that have been standardised it can lead to disagreements.